The following is a review and comparison of the available online question banks for the Core Exam.1

 Design & Software: BoardVitals is a big player in the board market with products for pretty much everything.
 As a result, their website isn’t terrible.
 Their software is the only one other than RadPrimer and Qevlar to allow for tutor mode.
 The one downside is that you have to click “show explanation” on every single question to show the explanation, which you pretty much always want to see.
 Submitting feedback on a per-question basis is possible, which is good.
 There are user-correct percentages for each question as well an overall performance tab.
 Mobile site works well.

-Question Quality: Good questions overall with feel most similar to RadPrimer (in that not all really feel geared toward the Core).
-Difficulty is unbalanced (often too easy or too hard).
-Question stems are honestly too long, but at least the explanations are the most detailed you’ll see outside of RadPrimer, include citations, and even annotated images.
+Question Quality: Recently improved.
+Good questions overall though difficulty is unbalanced (often too easy or too hard).
+Question stems have been shortened (previously comically long), but at least the explanations are the most detailed you’ll see outside of RadPrimer, include citations, and even annotated images.
 Has the same quality control issue common to all radiology products but with fewer obvious errors on my testing than RTB or FTC.
 Physics coverage isn’t fantastic.

-Verdict: Tough one.
-BV has all the trappings but the questions just don’t stand out.
-Software and product are much better than FTC or RTB, but I’d give at least FTC an edge on question content.
-If somehow you work down the list, I’d take BoardVitals over Rock The Boards for the better platform alone, but it also has more questions and does a better job with RISE material.
+Verdict: BV has all the trappings but the questions historically just didn’t stand out.
+Software and product are much better than FTC or RTB.
+In 2016, I gave FTC an edge on question content but recent folks have told me good things about BV.
+If somehow you work down the list, I’d easily take BoardVitals over Rock The Boards (it also has more questions and definitely does a better job with RISE material).
+I’d probably also consider BV over FTC, due to the big pet peeves I had with FTC discussed above.